syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 ## Preventing Overlapping Events

-In industries like healthcare and legal services, avoiding overlapping appointments is crucial for compliance and confidentiality.
-Setting the `AllowOverlap` property to false prevents conflicts and triggers an alert if an overlap is attempted.

->Note: By default [AllowOverlap](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_AllowOverlap) is true.
-You can obtain details of overlapping appointments via the `args` parameter in the [PopupOpenEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.PopupOpenEventArgs-1.html).
+By default, the scheduler renders overlapping events based on their start and end times.
+To prevent this, set the [AllowOverlap](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.SfSchedule-1.html#Syncfusion_Blazor_Schedule_SfSchedule_1_AllowOverlap) property to `false`.
+When this property is set, an overlap alert will be displayed during dynamic CRUD actions if new or updated events conflict with existing ones.
+The conflicting events will be collected in the OverlapCollection within the [PopupOpenEventArgs](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Schedule.PopupOpenEventArgs-1.html).

 ```cshtml
 @using Syncfusion.Blazor.Schedule